spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 * Routers – Basic network components used to test and apply configurations

 ###  Skills Learned
-* Learned how to set hostnames to identify devices on a network
+* Learned how to set hostnames on routers to identify devices on a network

-* Assigned IP addresses to network interfaces for communication
+* LGained hands-on experience setting up router passwords and encrypting them to protect configuration settings.

-* Enabled interfaces (turned on device ports) to establish basic connectivity
+* Connected multiple routers using GigabitEthernet0/0 interfaces for peer-to-peer communication

 * Practiced using the CLI (Command-Line Interface) to enter configuration commands